microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/adminwindowsupdates.md

 ---
 title: "adminWindowsUpdates resource type"
-description: "Entity that acts as a container for all Windows Update for Business deployment service functionality."
+description: "Represents an entity that acts as a container for all Windows Update for Business deployment service functionalities."
 author: "ryan-k-williams"
 ms.localizationpriority: medium
 ms.prod: "w10"